-The property was occupied at the time of inspection and there were contents, furniture and fitted floor coverings present throughout.
-No access was obtained to inspect any sub floor area and only a very limited inspection of the roof void was undertaken, mainly due to the extent of insulation present.
-No meaningful access was obtained beyond the hatch.
+The property was fully furnished at the time of inspection and fitted floor coverings were present throughout.
+There is no sub floor area to inspect and the inspection of the roof voids was heavily restricted due to the access available and insulation present.
+No meaningful access was obtained beyond the hatches.
+Only a restricted view of the external fabric could be obtained from ground floor level.